 Able seaman: According to the modern nautical terminology, an able seaman (AB) possesses a merchant mariner’s document and is eligible to assist the deck department.
 Know more about the rank of Able Seaman here.

-Ordinary seaman: The post of ordinary seaman, denoted by OS, serves the vessel’s deck department.
+Ordinary seaman: The post of an ordinary seaman, denoted by OS, serves the vessel’s deck department.
 An OS is usually busy with tasks such as buffing, scaling, cleaning the deck and occasionally painting the superstructure, above the main deck.
-An ordinary seaman can undertake activities like overhauling, splicing ropes, wiring, rigging, etc and conducting repair-work on the deck.
-It is the Ordinary seaman’s job to ensure secure handling of cargo gears and loading or dismantling cargo.
-He is directly associated with the proper launching and recovering the ship’s lifeboats.
+An ordinary seaman can undertake activities like overhauling, splicing ropes, wiring, rigging, etc and conduct repair work on the deck.
+It is the Ordinary seaman’s job to ensure secure handling of cargo gears and loading or dismantling cargo as directed by the Bosun/Chief Mate.
+A trainee OS is like a cadet but for the ratings section.
 Know more about Ordinary Seaman here.

 - Chief Engineer

 - Fourth Engineer/ Third Assistant Engineer